-Adolph Ignatievich Rosner, known professionally as Ady Rosner or Eddie Rosner, was born on May 26, 1910, in Berlin, Germany, to a Polish-Jewish family.
+Adolph Ignatievich Rosner, known professionally as ‘Ady’ Rosner or ‘Eddie’ Rosner, was born on May 26, 1910, in Berlin, Germany, to a Polish-Jewish family.
 At six years old, Rosner was sent to Stern’s Musical Conservatory in Berlin.
-There, he studied classical music, but soon became drawn to the jazz scene by the age of 15.
+There, he studied classical music, before shifting towards a passion for the jazz scene.
 In 1920, Rosner left the conservatory as a violinist and entered the High School of Music in Berlin.

-In 1939, Rosner settled in Belostok and formed the Belostok Jazz big band, which became the State Jazz of the Belorussian Republic of the USSR.
-Over the next two years, he and his band toured in Belarus and the Soviet Union.
-He was as well received in the USSR as he had been in Europe.
-Before and during the Nazi occupation of the USSR, his performances were often broadcast over the national radio of the Soviet Union, and several records were released and distributed across the USSR.
-Stalin called Rosner to say he enjoyed his performance.
-Rosner was made the leader of the Soviet State Jazz Orchestra.
-He and his band recorded versions of Caravan and St. Louis Blues.
+In 1939, Rosner was forced to flee as a political refugee once more – this time, with his Polish wife, the singer Ruth Kaminska.
+Together, they settled in Belostok and formed the Belostok Jazz big band, which eventually became known as the State Jazz of the Belorussian Republic of the USSR.
+Between 1939 and 1941, Rosner and the band toured throughout Belarus and the Soviet Union.
+According to historian Frederick Starr, Rosner was well received by the USSR because he had been playing in Europe.
+Starr highlights that before and during the Nazi occupation of the Soviet Union in 1941, Rosner’s performances were “often broadcast over the national radio of the Soviet Union,” which received the highest accolades, even from Josef Stalin.
+Accordingly, Rosner was appointed as the leader of the Soviet State Jazz Orchestra, with whom he recorded versions of Caravan and St. Louis Blues.

 As stated in the episode, after the end of the Second World War, Rosner was no longer liked by Josef Stalin (who now saw Rosner’s success and popularity as a threat to political stability), and consequently, Rosner spent the next decade imprisoned in a gulag prison.
 Here, he often preformed for the prisoners, and did not give up on his passion for jazz.